 Located on the same site as the FEU, PCT commenced construction in October 2020 on the Ironton Facility, which is expected to be operational in the second quarter of 2023.
 The approximately 150,000 square foot facility houses commercial-scale equipment designed to process 182 tons of feedstock per day into UPR resin and will also be used for feedstock pre-processing and feedstock storage.
 An additional building has been leased for feedstock pre-processing research and development.
-The Ironton Facility is expected to have UPR resin capacity of approximately 107 million pounds/year when fully operational a leter in 2023.
+The Ironton Facility is expected to have UPR resin capacity of approximately 107 million pounds/year when fully operational.
+We expect the Ironton Facility to be fully operational later in 2023.